gfx-labs/ip-app/docs/docs/reference/Periphery/ThreeLines0_100.md

 ## Overview

 The interest rate curve math for USDi is a piecewise linear function which returns the borrow rate from the input of the reserve ratio.
+To learn more about the interest rate curve and the math involved please see the whitepaper.

+## Constructor
 The variables: r for rate and s for reserve ratio
 * _r0: the rate at full utilization.
 * _r1: the rate at the second kink
 * _r2: the rate at the first kink
-* _r3:
-* _s0: the second kink
+* _s1: the second kink
-* _s1: the the first kink
+* _s2: the the first kink

 ![](https://i.imgur.com/0gKHGQ5.png)

+## Functions
 * function valueAt(int256 x_value) external view override returns (int256)
-    * Returns the rate from an entered reserve ratio.
+    * Returns an interest rate based upon the entered reserve ratio.
-* function linearInterpolation(int256 rise,int256 run,int256 distance,int256 b)
+* function linearInterpolation(int256 rise, int256 run, int256 distance, int256 b) private pure returns (int256)
     * helper math function to valueAt